yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/index.md

 ## Choose your integration method

-Let's help you choose the integration method that best fits your needs.
+Choose the integration method that best fits your needs.
 Each approach has specific advantages, and selecting the right one depends on your development environment, technical requirements, and preferences.

 * **[Method 1 (HTML)](#1-add-the-sdk-script-directly-in-html)**: Add a single script tag to your HTML file.
 This is the simplest method, ideal for basic implementations and quick prototypes
 * **[Method 2 (Dynamic JavaScript)](#2-inject-the-sdk-dynamically-using-javascript)**: Load the SDK programmatically with custom error handling and loading states.
 Best for applications needing more control over the integration